-The Company has an integrated, Board and executivelevel governance structure to oversee its global sustainability initiatives.
-Oversight for environmental, social and governance issues ultimately resides with the Board of Directors.
-The Board receives regular updates on these matters from management through the Audit Committee.
-At the operational level, the Chief

-Affairs Officer is Communications and Public responsible for overseeing the global reputation of YUM and is responsible for shaping the Citizenship and Sustainability Strategy, as approved by the Board, with the Chief Sustainability Officer and Vice President of Government Relations.
+The Company has an integrated, Board and executive-level governance structure to oversee its global sustainability initiatives.
+Oversight for environmental, social and governance issues ("ESG") ultimately resides with the Board of Directors.
+The Board receives regular updates on these matters from management through the Audit, Management Planning and Development and Nominating and Governance Committees.
+The committees have initial board-level oversight responsibilities for ESG-related items which fall within the purview of each of their designated areas of responsibility.
+In early 2023, the Committees' charters were each amended to clarify the areas of the Company's ESG strategy and initiatives for which each committee has initial oversight responsibility.
+At the operational level, the Chief Corporate Affairs Officer is responsible for overseeing the global reputation of YUM Brands and is responsible for shaping the Citizenship and Sustainability Strategy, as approved by the Board, with the Chief Sustainability Officer and Vice President of Government Affairs.